-- 9. The only GP entry relating to the index event is dated 11.4.00 (12).
-It notes "histe of vomiting and increased temperature, no diarrhoea.
-On examination, temperature 37.8" Slightly dehydrated.
-Abdomen 1. ?
-Viral gastritis, advised re fluids and Calpol". - 10.
+- The only GP entry relating to the index event is dated 11.4.00 (12).
+It notes "history of vomiting and increased temperature, no diarrhoea.
+On examination, temperature 37.8°C. Slightly dehydrated.
+Abdomen 1.2 Viral gastritis, advised re fluids and Calpol". - 10.
 The out of hours service records the following information.
-A call received 12.4.2000 at 18:38hr (19) records a message that Lucy had been "unwell all weekena vomited yesterday and today spiking temperature breathing quite fast has slept all day It records that Dr Kirby saw the child at 19:25hr and the final message confirms that Lu was admitted to hospital, the time was recorded at 19:46hr.
-The examination findings we noted as
+A call received on 12.4.2000 at 18:38hr (19) records a message that Lucy had been "unwell all weekend vomited yesterday and today spiking temperature breathing quite fast has slept all day."
+It records that Dr Kirby saw the child at 19:25hr and the final message confirms that Lucy was admitted to hospital, the time was recorded at 19:46hr.
+The examination findings were noted as

 Respiratory rate 60pm, temperature 38°, pulse rate 120pm.
 No localising signs.
-Advictildren's ward".
+Admit ildren's ward".